They say in real estate that the three keys to success are location, location, and location.

 Teas of the first flush are even more sublime.
 Here the tea maker may allow the tender leaf to only partially oxidize and thereby create a product that is more like a green tea or an oolong tea than a black tea.

 Partially oxidized teas of Darjeeling have a light-colored liquor and little bitterness or astringency.

 Less oxidized teas also contain higher levels of beneficial antioxidants than fully oxidized teas.

-Caffeine content of Darjeeling teas varies with the season of harvest and the details of processing of leaf.
+The caffeine content of Darjeeling teas varies with the season of harvest and the details of leaf processing.
 Expect for black teas to have more caffeine (up to 50 mg per cup) than green teas or oolongs.

 - Light-weight black teas with floral notes and fragrance.

 - Partially oxidized teas that aren’t quite black tea and aren’t quite green.

 - Higher levels of antioxidants than fully oxidized teas.

 According to Indian regulation, only tea that is grown within a specially designated district of tea estates can be labeled as Darjeeling tea.

 In other words, close is not always close enough in the eyes of the law.